Brown Sugar Pork Chops with Rosemary (Sear and Oven Method)

 Combine the seasoning rub in a small bowl.
 Rub the seasonings on the pork and let them sit at room temperature for 15 minutes or so.

-Preheat your pan until it’s nice and hot to get a good sear on both sides, or cook the chops on an outdoor grill.
-Rest the pork 5-10 minutes before slicing
+Preheat your pan until it’s smoking hot to get a good sear on both sides, or cook the chops on an outdoor grill.
+Rest the pork 5-10 minutes before slicing.

 Brown Sugar Pork Chops with Rosemary (Juicy and Easy)